learn-co-curriculum/node-modules-path/README.md

 The script will work from the parent folder now, but I think you see the problem with this approach.
 Every time we change the folder from which we launch our Node script, we have to modify the source code.

 How about hard-coding an absolute path?
-Will work for now, but there's a potential problems with with hard-coded paths when you deploy an app.
+That will work for now, but there's a potential problems with with hard-coded paths when you deploy an app.
 The absolute path on your computer will be very different from the production absolute path.
 This will cause issues.

-This is not a good way to write programs.
+Obviously, this is not a good way to write programs.
 A better way is to use a dynamic absolute path, but how do we get it?

 To get an absolute path, there are is method `process.cwd()`, and two properties `__dirname` `process.env.PWD`.
 They a slightly different.
 We start with the property `__dirname`, because that's what we need to solve this problem.